 Creating and editing links in WordPress

-The link icon is very useful.
-With it both text and images can be linked to pages and posts within your site, or a external website.
-To use it on text, highlight the text.
+The link icon – both text and images can link to pages, posts or an external website.

-Quick tip: Double click one word to highlight it all.
+A quick tip: Double click one word to highlight the whole word.
 Hold shift down and click the second word to highlight that too.

 This icon complete removes the link.
-Just click any where on the text link, or select image, then hit this button.
-The link will be totally removed.
+Just click anywhere on the text link or select an image, then hit this button.

-This is an icon I never ever use.
-In WordPress you can put text inside the READ MORE tag to hide it on the page, until the user clicks to read more.
+The read more icon is one I never use.
+WordPress lets you put text inside a READ MORE tag, hiding it on the page until the user clicks to read more.
 The text will still be available for search engines to crawl, but Google doesn’t appreciate hidden content.

 Paragraphs and headings in WordPress

-To format a line, click the text in the line, or paragraph and use the drop down menu to select paragraph, heading 1, heading 2.
+To format a line, click the text in the line or paragraph and use the drop-down menu to select a paragraph, a heading 1, or a heading 2.

-This next icon is also a text alignment icon, and will create a justified paragraph.
-Text is aligned, flush, along the left margin, and letter/word spacing will be adjusted so that text becomes flush with the right margin as well.
-Also known as fully justified or full justification.
-This is good for columns.
+A text alignment tool will create a justified paragraph.
+Spacing is adjusted between letters and words so that text becomes flush with the right margin and left margins.
+Also known as fully justified or full justification and great for text within columns.

-As a web designer I advise you use this icon carefully.
-As any standard text editor, this will change the colour of your text.
-I’ve seen before large, bright colourful words created to stand out on an otherwise well designed site.
+As a WordPress web designer, I advise you use this icon with caution.
+The button changes the colour of the text.
+I’ve seen clients create bright, colourful sentences intending to attract attention.
 It doesn’t look good.
-Try to keep your text uniform.
+Keep text uniform.

-So next time you copy and paste, copy; then put your cursor in the right place and click the ‘paste as text’ tool to add text that has no formatting.
-Then format it yourself.
+So next time you copy and paste, copy; then put your cursor in place and click the ‘paste as text’ tool to add text with no formatting.
+Then format it within WordPress.

-If you find your text all over the place on a page, it is often the formatting.
-If you know what you are doing, and you have a back up, use the clear formatting tool to take out all formatting, stripping your text back so that you can now format it yourself.
+If you find your text all over the place on a page, it is often formatting.
+If you know what you’re doing and have a backup, use the ‘clear formatting’ tool to take out all formatting, stripping your text back so that you can now format it yourself.

-The next icon, the Greek omega opens up the character map below, enabling you to add special characters, such as acute, rave and circumflex.
+The next icon, the Greek omega opens up the character map below, enabling you to add special characters, such as acute, grave and circumflex.
 Useful if you are creating a multi-lingual page.

 These are the indent icons.
 Using them you can increase or decrease the indentation of a paragraph or heading.

-And finally the undo/redo icons.
-The one on the left is undo, and is really useful.
-It is darker grey in this image, because there is an undo move that I can make.
-The redo button is disabled, as there is nothing at this time, that can be redone.
-To redo, you must have undone something first.
+And finally, the undo/redo icons.
+The one on the left is for undoing and it is really useful.
+It is darker grey in this image because there is an undo move that I can make.
+The redo button is disabled – there is nothing that I can ‘redo’ at this time.
+To redo, you must undo something first.

-Every time you make a substantial change to your WordPress content, remember to click the UPDATE button to save the page.
-This will update the page on the front end of the website.
-Always refresh your page when viewing changes on the front end.
+When you make substantial changes to your WordPress page or post click the UPDATE button to save the page.
+This updates the public-facing page.
+Always refresh your page when viewing changes on the front end to check your work.

 Auto-saves and revisions in WordPress

-Click the ‘browse’ link to view page drafts and revisions that have been stored over the life of your document.
+- Click the ‘Revisions’ link to view drafts and revisions that have been stored over the lifetime of the document.